drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 This notion of diagonality requires that adjacent rows be relatively similar and distant rows be relatively dissimilar (and likewise for columns);
-otherwise, the formula’s notion of distance between rows (or columns) is unjustified.
-Therefore, before computing diagonality, the matrices were submitted to a heirarchical clustering of the rows with the optimal leaf ordering algorithm [@BarJosephEtAl2001].
+otherwise, the formula’s notion of distance between rows (or columns) cannot be justifiably applied.
+Therefore, before computing diagonality, the matrices were submitted to a heirarchical clustering of the rows using the optimal leaf ordering algorithm [@BarJosephEtAl2001].

 # Results